 - 2.1 A strong background in computer science is normally required for admission.
 Evidence of this background should include either a Bachelor's degree in computer science or a Master's degree in computer science or a closely related field.
 Exceptional candidates with degrees in other areas will also be considered.
 If a student has a Master's degree, the grade point average (GPA) across the graduate courses taken toward this degree must be at least 3.5 out of 4.0 (excluding thesis, seminar, and implementation or independent study courses).
 For students who do not have a Master's degree, the undergraduate grade point average must be at least 3.0, although a 3.5 GPA is recommended. - 2.2 PhD applicants must have taken the Graduate Record Exam (GRE) and received minimum scores of 146 Verbal, 151 Quantitative, 3.0 Analytical Writing; recommended scores are at least 150 Verbal, 160 Quantitative, 3.5 Analytical Writing. - 2.3 International students who received their degree(s) abroad must take the Test of English as a Foreign Language (TOEFL) and achieve a score of at least 79 or the International English Testing System (IELTS) and achieve a score of at least 6.5.
-(This requirement may be waived in certain cases, e.g., for applicants from English-speaking countries such as the Philippines, Canada, and Britain.) - 2.4 All qualifications taken as a whole must give evidence of a potential to conduct scholarly research.
-Besides the qualifications listed above, additional qualifications might include the strength of prior training, a strong score on the Computer Science GRE subject test, and/or published research.
+This requirement may be waived in certain cases, in particular for applicants from English-speaking countries such as the Philippines, Canada (except Quebec), and Britain. - 2.4 All qualifications taken as a whole must give evidence of a potential to conduct scholarly research.
+Besides the qualifications listed above, additional qualifications might include the strength of prior training, and/or published research.